17 Perfect Things to Do in Prague in Winter [2024-2025]

 Take it from me, someone who ate pretty much nothing but Czech food for six months: it’s a perfect introduction to Czech cuisine to those who have a limited time to discover it.

-On the tour, we tried 3 traditional pastries, a selection of meats, a selection of mini open-faced sandwiches called chlebíčky, an appetizer, a soup, a main dish, and an apple strudel for dessert.
+On this tour, we tried 3 traditional pastries, a selection of meats, beef tartar, a selection of mini open-faced sandwiches called chlebíčky, an appetizer, a soup, a main dish, and an apple strudel for dessert.

 I don’t want to spoil what all the delicious things we tried were, but trust me when I tell you that you should definitely skip lunch and you’ll be hard-pressed to find room after dinner.